 However, as popular as it now is, it took years to reach our shores.
 In the 16th century, Portuguese traders built a fort in Ceylon, Sri Lanka, and had a monopoly on the cinnamon grown there.
 Eventually, the Dutch dislodged the Portuguese (one captain was so taken with the smell of cinnamon from Ceylon that he wrote: “When one is downwind of the island, one can still smell cinnamon eight leagyes out to sea."), until the British took control in 1796.

-Q: Is your cinnamon, Cassia or Ceylon cinnamon?
+Q: Is your cinnamon, Cassia or true cinnamon?

-A: Lucy Bee Cinnamon is Ceylon cinnamon, aka ‘True cinnamon’.
+A: Lucy Bee Cinnamon is cinnamon zeylanicu, true cinnamon.